Tuition & Financial Aid

 They have superior focus and are better able to tune out distractions.
-They generally score higher on standardized tests, even on subjects unrelated to language, like math and science.
+They consistently score higher on standardized tests, even on subjects unrelated to languages, like math and science.

-Bilingual students have a more informed, enlightened, and empathetic view of people and culture, which makes them better citizens of the world.
+Bilingual students have more informed, enlightened, and empathetic perspectives regarding diverse people and cultures, making them better and more astute global citizens.

 When you give your child the gift of a bilingual, multicultural education, you’re giving them a lifelong advantage.

-At FASP, we are conscious of the cost that an education at an independent school represents for families’ budgets.
-We thrive on staying affordable by being cost-conscious and spending our dollars where they matter the most: the quality of our teachers and our teaching environment.
+At FASP, we are conscious of the cost that an education at an independent school represents for families.
+We adhere to remaining affordable by being reasoned and pragmatic through our allocation of resources where they matter the most: the quality of our teachers and our teaching environment.

 5 full days